DIY Lingerie: Can Customers Make It For Cheaper?

 Cost so far: £139.50/$212.86.

-Bra slider: Sliders allow you to adjust straps to fit your body.
-In this style three pairs are used: shoulder straps, decorative overbust straps, and hip straps.
-The sliders that my brand uses are usually high-quality 18ct gold plated and have a rounded shape, taken from a mould, but these have minimum orders of 1000pcs.
-These sliders aren’t of the same quality: they are flat and stamped from sheets of metal and have a slightly sharper finish.
-At £0.22 a piece, you’d get 6 for £1.32/$2.
+Sliders allow you to adjust straps to fit your body.
+This style uses three pairs: shoulder straps, decorative overbust straps, and hip straps.
+The sliders I use for my brand are usually high-quality, 18ct gold-plated, and have a rounded shape, taken from a mould.
+But these have minimum orders of 1000pcs.
+The sliders I found on Sewing Chest aren’t of the same quality.
+They are flat and stamped from sheets of metal and have a slightly sharper finish.
+At £0.22 a piece, you'd need 6 for £1.32/$2.

 Cost so far: £140.82/$214.86.

-O rings: This design uses oversized O-rings to loop straps through.
-Like the sliders, I use high-quality components that are moulded, but these stamped rings are the closest equivalent available at retail.
-At £0.31 a piece, you’d get 5 for £1.55/$2.37.
+My design uses oversized O-rings to loop straps through.
+Like the sliders, I use high-quality components that are moulded, but the stamped rings I saw on Sewing Chest are the closest equivalent available at retail.
+At £0.31 a piece, you'd get 5 for £1.55/$2.37.

 Cost so far: £142.37/$217.23.

-Picot elastic: Picot edge elastic is used on the knicker leg, waist, and bra cup edges.
-You’ll need a minimum of 3m for this style, though if you’re unfamiliar with stitching elastic it may be worth ordering extra.
-At £0.53/m, you’d get 3m for £1.59/$2.42.
+Picot edge elastic is used on the knicker leg, waist, and bra cup edges.
+You’ll need a minimum of 3m for this style, though if you’re unfamiliar with stitching elastic it may be worth ordering extra (again from Sewing Chest).
+At £0.53/m, you'd get 3m for £1.59/$2.42.

 Cost so far: £143.96/$219.65.

 However, even if you were making this lingerie set yourself, these would not be the only costs.
-Consider the time involved in sourcing your materials: unless you’re familiar with lingerie fabrics and suppliers, that would be hours that you’d have to spend trawling the internet and fabric shops.
-Fortunately in this instance, I’ve done it all for you.
+Consider the time involved in sourcing your materials.
+Unless you’re familiar with lingerie fabrics and suppliers, that's hours that you have to spend trawling the internet and fabric shops.
+Fortunately, in this instance, I’ve done it all for you.

-The next obvious cost would be one of machinery.
+The next obvious cost would be machinery.
 Do you have machines good enough to make lingerie?
-Lingerie requires incredibly accurate stitching (often within 1mm accuracy) and several specialised stitches (including but not limited to zigzag, 3-point, overlock).
+Lingerie requires incredibly accurate stitching (often within 1mm accuracy) and several specialised stitches (including, but not limited to, zigzag, 3-point, overlock).
 You’d need a minimum of two machines for this set: an overlocker and a good quality domestic that has options of a lockstitch, zigzag and 3-point.